History Files

 c.1920?
 BC

 Isin suddenly and rapidly begins to decline.
-The exact events are not known, but around this time, Gungunum, Isin's governor of the province of Lagash (and apparently based at Larsa), seizes Ur.
+The precise events are not known but, around this time, Gungunum, Isin's governor of the province of Lagash (and apparently based at Larsa), seizes Ur.
 This move cuts Isin's vital trade route, economically crippling the city.

 c.1904 - 1866 BC